 Sweet Potato Nachos

-Begin with a base of thinly sliced sweet potatoes; I use the ribbon blade on my vegetable spiralizer, but a mandolin or chef’s knife make short work of the same task.
+Begin with a base of thinly sliced orange sweet potatoes; I use the ribbon blade on my vegetable spiralizer, but a mandolin or chef’s knife make short work of the same task.
 Of course, you can use white or purple sweet potatoes, too but the orange are such a great color.

 Arrange sliced sweet potatoes on a pan: the broiler tray that came with your oven is perfect.
 Season generously with Mexican-inspired spices like cumin, oregano, and chili powder and bake in a hot oven.
 You should see that the slices are tender with crisp edges – perfect!

 Now top with beans and cheese and bake or broil until bubbly.
 Top with tomatoes, cilantro, and chives and enjoy for lunch or dinner!

 People often ask what brand of vegetable spiralizer is my favorite.
 It is the Inspiralizer, which unfortunately has been discontinued.
 You might be able to find one on eBay.
 My next choice is a tie between OXO and Paderno, which are available in some department stores and widely available online.
 Better yet, check your local thrift shop!
 I often see spiralizers in thrift shops for between $5-10.

 Sweet Potato Nachos